assistER

 Paper Prototype

-I sketched the main screens on paper, scanned them, and used Marvel POP to assemble a rough prototype of the app to test on users for gathering feedback before moving on to more sophisticated software.
+I sketched the main screens on paper, scanned them, and used Marvel POP to assemble a rough, interactive prototype of the app to test on users so that I could gather feedback for revision before moving on to more sophisticated design software.

 Guerilla Testing

-“I like the simplicity of [the app].
-I don’t think that hospital apps should be complicated.”
+“I like the simplicity … I don’t think that hospital apps should be complicated.”

 — Test Subject